dianabenavidesprado/dianabenavidesprado.github.io/_pages/teaching.md

 nav_order: 5
 ---

+Teaching Experience:

+- Lecturer and Coordinator for Deep Learning (CS764), School of Computer Science, The University of Auckland, New Zealand.

+- Lecturer and Coordinator for Generalising AI (CS703), School of Computer Science, The University of Auckland, New Zealand.

+- Lecturer for Algorithms for Massive Data (CS753), School of Computer Science, The University of Auckland, New Zealand.

+- Lecturer for Machine Learning for Decision Making Support in Public Sector High-Stakes Problems, Department of Systems Engineering and Computer Science, University of Los Andes, Colombia (Summer School course - delivered online).

+- Tutor for Data Mining and Machine Learning (CS760), School of Computer Science, The University of Auckland, New Zealand.

+- Tutor for Artificial Intelligence (CS367), School of Computer Science, The University of Auckland, New Zealand.

+- Tutor for Computer Science Fundamentals (CS107), School of Computer Science, The University of Auckland.

+- Lecturer for IT in Organizations, Department of Systems Engineering and Computing Sciences, University of Los Andes, Colombia.

+- Lecturer for Algorithms and Object-Oriented Programming, Department of Systems Engineering and Computing Sciences, University of Los Andes, Colombia.

+- Lecturer for Transactional Systems and Databases, Department of Systems Engineering and Computing Sciences, University of Los Andes, Colombia.

 Selected Talks/Seminars:

 - School of Computer Science, The University of Auckland (2022).
 "Continual Knowledge Improvement for better Lifelong Learning Systems".
 Auckland, New Zealand.